PRO100BYTE/ProjectArcade-Wiki/docs/en/advanced-features/decorations-and-bezels.md

 The MegaBezel pack combines both Shaders and Bezels, it adds dynamic reflections on the bezel.

-{% hint style="info" %}
+> [!TIP]
-Mega Bezels can only be used with Libretro cores, it does not work with standalone emulators.
+> Mega Bezels can only be used with Libretro cores, it does not work with standalone emulators.
-{% endhint %}

 ### Downloading a MegaBezel pack